-Read on for advice on how to list your reasons for leaving a job on a job application, along with tips for dealing with tricky situations, like being fired or laid off.
+Read advice on how to list your reasons for leaving a job on an application, along with tips for dealing with tricky situations, like being fired or quitting a job under difficult circumstances.

-Tips for Listing Reasons for Leaving on a Job Application
+Tips for Listing a Reason for Leaving on a Job Application

 - Moved on to a position with more responsibilities